SPAAM-community/wss-summer-school/docs/organisers/denbi-nodesetup.md

     done
     ```

     > ⚠️ monitor to look for failures in log!
-(2025: denovo-assembly.yml -> TO FIX)
+    > 2025:
+    >
+    > - denovo-assembly.yml -> tried adding binette but causes conflict with concoct, comment out concoct first, then inside environment after construction install with `conda install concoct`.
+However left as original for now

 <!-- IN 2025 - Docker was already installed on the VM by default!
 - Install [docker](https://docs.docker.com/engine/install/ubuntu/)